How Do Credit Alerts Work in Greenlight?

 Who Receives Credit Alert Notifications?

 Credit alerts are personal.
 Only you will receive notifications about activity on your credit file.
+No one else on your account will see your alerts.

 Comments